KSP-KOS/KOS/_sources/structures/misc/vecdraw.txt

     :access: Get/Set
     :type: :ref:`Color <color>`

     Optional, defaults to white.
 This is the color to draw the vector.
-There is a hard-coded fade effect where the tail is a bit more transparent than the head.
+    If you leave the :attr:`VecDraw:WIPING` suffix at its default value of True, then there will be a wipe effect such that the line will fade-in as it goes, only becoming this color at the endpoint tip.

+    (You can pass in an RGBA with an alpha value less than 1.0 if you would like the line to never be fully opaque even at the tip.)

 .. attribute:: VecDraw:COLOUR